Detecting positive correlations in a multivariate sample: Introduction

 \subsection{Correlation models}

 We introduce sparse models of correlation matrices to test against.
-Though many more models are possible, we choose a few emblematic examples that are of interest in a much wider sense within the literature on sparse covariance estimation and on sparse graphical models.
+Though many more models are possible, we choose a few emblematic examples that are of interest in a much wider sense within the literature on sparse covariance estimation.
 In all cases, the null hypothesis is that the observed vector has identity covariance matrix.
 For the alternative hypothesis, we consider the following prototypical examples:

-\begin{itemize} \item {\bf Block model.} The covariance under the alternative is the identity matrix except for a $k \times k$ block on the diagonal.
-Formally, given $\rho > 0$, we assume here that there is a subset of indices of the form $S = \{i, \dots, i+k-1\}$ (called $k$-interval) such that $\sigma_{i,j} \geq \rho$ if $i,j \in S, i \neq j$.
-The set $S$ is called the {\sl anomalous set}. \item {\bf Clique model.} This model is defined as the block model with the possible anomalous set $S$ ranging over all the subsets of indices of size $k$ (called $k$-set). \item {\bf Perfect matching model.} Suppose $n$ is a perfect square with $n = k^2$.
+\begin{itemize} \item\textit{Block model}.
+The covariance under the alternative hypothesis is the identity matrix except for a $k \times k$ block on the diagonal.
+Formally, given $\rho> 0$, we assume here that there is a subset of indices of the form $S = \{i, \dots, i+k-1\}$ modulo $n$ -- for aesthetic reasons -- such that $\sigma_{i,j} \geq\rho$ if $i,j \in S, i \neq j$.
+The set $S$ is called the \textsl{anomalous set}. \item\textit{Clique model}.
+This model is defined as the block model with the possible anomalous set $S$ ranging over all the subsets of indices of size $k$. \item\textit{Perfect matching model}.
+Suppose $n$ is a perfect square with $n = k^2$.
 Here the components of the observed vector $X$ correspond to edges of the complete bipartite graph on $2k$ vertices.
-The alternative hypothesis is that the bipartite graph has a perfect matching such that $\sigma_{i,j} \geq \rho$ for all $i,j \in S, i \neq j$ where $S$ is the anomalous set of indices corresponding to the edges of the perfect matching. \end{itemize}
+The alternative hypothesis is that the bipartite graph has a perfect matching such that $\sigma_{i,j} \geq\rho$ for all $i,j \in S, i \neq j$ where $S$ is the anomalous set of indices corresponding to the edges of the perfect matching. \end{itemize} All through, we assume that $k < n/2$.
+In fact, we will most interested in the regime where $k = \oo(n)$, where the anomaly only affects a negligible fraction of the variables.